top of page

 The dating of the origin of the first living cells

-This one is not so much an anomaly as it is a clarification.
-The conjecture of this book is that the first living cells were created by God somewhere in our universe around 5.26 billion years ago.
-But science does not actually have any room to argue this point.
-All that can be said with certainty is that the earliest strong evidence of life on this planet dates to around 3.5 billion years ago.
-And many believe there is evidence taking it back as far as 3.8 Ga.
-But that does not solve the question of when and where life first evolved.
+This one is not really anomalous.
+It is a simple clarification.
+The position of this book is that the first living cells were created by God somewhere in our universe around 5.26 billion years ago.
+And, to date, there is no evidence provided by science that can dispute it.
+About all science can tell us, with any degree of certainty, is what might be the latest date life first appears.
+And the evidence for that is found entirely on earth.
+Accordingly, the earliest strong evidence for life on this planet dates to around 3.5 billion years ago.
+And some believe the date can be pushed back as far as 3.8 Ga.
+But that does not solve the questions of when or where the first viable living cell was brought into existence.

-There is evidence, too, that terrestrial life is deriving energy via photosynthesis as early as 3.4 Ga.
-But given how complicated that process is, it seems unreasonable that it would come about so quickly after the supposed origin of life.
+Looking at it from another persepctive, there is evidence that terrestrial life is deriving energy via photosynthesis as early as 3.4 Ga.
+But given how complicated that process is, it seems unreasonable that it would come about so quickly after an origin of life dated at 3.8 Ga.
 This would have been a big step in evolution, as big perhaps as the one that saw the advent of eukaryotic organisms.
 Pushing life's humble beginnings back some 2 billion years to say, 5.26 Ga and removing that event to an extraterrestrial location (like say, a comet, as some have proposed) resolves both difficulties.
 And science would have no argument with either speculation.

 The suggestion that macroscopic animal life originated 585 Mya